-This article describes a novel way to enhance both the gain and directionality of patch antenna used for WLAN application.
-Split ring resonators (SRR) for negative permeability and metal strip for negative permittivity are used to improve both gain and directionality of patch antenna.
-The effective permittivity of strip and permeability of SRR are evaluated by both finite element method (FEM) based high frequency structure simulator (HFSS) and finite difference time domain method (FDTD) based computer simulation technique (CST).
-The dimensions of the inclusions are optimized to realize negative values of the constitutive parameters at the operating frequency of antenna.
-The SRRs and metal strips are fabricated with optimum dimensions to provide negative constitutive parameters at 2.4 GHz.
-The fabricated metamaterial is mounted on microstrip patch antenna to observe the effects on it.
-The measurement results are in good agreement with simulated values.
+This article describes a novel way to enhance both the gain and directionality of patch antenna used for WLAN applications.
+Split-ring resonators (SRRs) responsible for negative permeability and metal strip responsible for negative permittivity are used to improve both gain and directionality of patch antenna.
+The effective permittivity of the strip and the permeability of SRRs were evaluated by using both finite element method (FEM) based high frequency structure simulator (HFSS) and finite difference time domain method (FDTD) based computer simulation technique (CST).
+The dimensions of the inclusions (SRRs and strip) were optimized to realize negative values for the constitutive parameters at the operating frequency of the antenna.
+SRRs and metal strips were fabricated with optimum dimensions to provide negative constitutive parameters at 2.4 GHz.
+The fabricated metamaterial was mounted microstrip patch antenna to observe the effects on it.
+The measurement results are in good agreement with simulation data.
 It has been noticed that the metamaterial considerably enhances the gain of the patch antenna.